Aosman4395/ECS-project/README.md

 The objective was to design and implement a resilient ECS-based architecture using Infrastructure as Code, enabling repeatable deployments, environment consistency, and CI/CD-driven automation.

-The focus of this engagement included:
+The focus of this project included:

 - Designing and provisioning scalable, secure AWS infrastructure
 - Implementing reusable Terraform modules for clean Infrastructure as Code